vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 Source: [GitHub](https://github.com/flux-finance/contracts/blob/main/contracts/lending/OndoPriceOracleV2.sol)

-Flux Finance has introduced a [governance proposal](https://www.tally.xyz/gov/ondo-dao/proposal/7) to increase transparency in price feeds and reduce the protocol's dependence on Ondo DAO.
+Flux Finance has recently implemented a [governance proposal](https://www.tally.xyz/gov/ondo-dao/proposal/7) to increase transparency in price feeds and reduce the protocol's dependence on the team.
 One of the proposal's key components is the deployment of a new oracle under the control of Ondo DAO.
 This oracle will serve as the Flux Finance protocol's primary mechanism to retrieve underlying asset prices.
 The proposal also suggests the implementation of new smart contracts that limit daily price fluctuations of OUSG to 100 basis points, effectively mitigating risks associated with price volatility.

+Flux also have been testing a Chainlink price feed for SHV/USD.
+This price feed has been deployed and they have a contract being tested on mainnet that constrains price updates based on the SHV/USD feed.
+[This contract](https://etherscan.io/address/0x0502c5ae08E7CD64fe1AEDA7D6e229413eCC6abe#code) will be used by the official Flux Oracle in the near future.

 ## Llama Risk Gauge Criteria